Terms & Policies

 If you (or any persons for whom you provide the Personal Data to us) do not wish us to use or provide to other persons his or her Personal Data for use in direct marketing as described above, you and such persons for whom you provide the Personal Data to us (as the case may be) may exercise the right to opt-out by notifying us.

-15.1.
-Nothing in the Agreement excludes or limits either Party’s liability where it would be unlawful to do so.
-This This includes a party’s liability for:
+17.1 Liabilities.
+Nothing in these terms excludes or limits either party’s liability where it would be unlawful to do so.
+This includes a party’s liability for:

 (a) death or personal injury resulting from its negligence;